JohoraAva/CSE-314-Operating-System-Sessional/README.md

 # CSE-314-Operating-System-Sessional

 Welcome to the Operating System Sessional course repository for CSE-314.
-This repository contains course materials, code examples, assignments, and projects related to the study of security course.
+This repository contains course materials, code examples, assignments, and projects related to the study of OS course.

 This Course has six offlines, three onlines and a quiz also held.